 Allow a half day to a day, depending on your tastes, for guided tours of La Casa Grande, the opulent edifice that Hearst financed and architect Julia Morgan built.
 There are several tours, starting with the overall tour and then concentrating on more specialized parts of the complex.
 Hearst’s agents, with a fiscal carte blanche, scoured Europe for the trappings of historicity and brought back every Greek vase and monk’s pew that was for sale.
-Hearst’s Castle is a monument to the era when culture meant European trappings.
+Hearst’s Castle is a monument to the era in America’s development when culture meant European trappings.

-Whether you drive from Monterey/Carmel down to Nepenthe and back, or pursue the road all the way to San Simeon, a Big Sur encounter will acquaint you with one of the grandest stretches of the coast of California.
+Whether you drive from Monterey/Carmel down to Nepenthe and back, or pursue the road all the way to San Simeon, a Big Sur encounter will acquaint you with one of the grandest stretches of the coast California.

 Big Sur: If You Go

 For information on all the small lodgings, restaurants, and shops along the rustic Big Sur route, view the Big Sur Chamber of Commerce website at www.bigsurcalifornia.org.